 Who are Climate Action Leicester and Leicestershire?
 We’re a group of people living in Leicester and Leicestershire who are terrified and inspired by the climate crisis and climate justice and are working together to address these issues.
 Our group started in October 2019 and we’d love you to join us.

-7-7.30 Short talk + Q&A on what energy companies are doing to support renewable generation and how most of them are greenwashing themselves.
+It consists of a half hour talk + Q&A on what energy companies are doing to support renewable generation and how most of them are greenwashing themselves.

-7.30-8 Quick debate + Q&A on what the differences are between the actually green suppliers – which one ticks your boxes?
+This is followed by a half hour debate + Q&A on what the differences are between the actually green suppliers – which one ticks your boxes?

 People look for different things with their energy company when they care about the climate crisis.